 - Optimize on-page for local

-Your content and site architecture should reflect your local SEO strategy.
+Your content and site architecture should reflect your local search strategy.
 Make sure your city and neighborhood targets are present in your copy and metadata.
 Take advantage of Schema markup to boost this content.

 - Manage your reputation

 Your online reviews can make or break your local business—and Google knows this too.
 Review signals are quickly climbing the ranks as part of the ever-changing local algorithm.

 Remember that Google has found an estimated 94 percent of smartphone users have looked for local information.
 Make sure that your page is fully mobile compatible and that your content has been optimized for users on-the-go.

 A local content strategy and citation building strategy should be ongoing.
 Make sure to start with your site foundation to create an optimized local template for copy and metadata.
 Don’t Overlook These Crucial Parts of Local SEO

 Taking advantage of Google Business Pages

 Most businesses know that claiming their Google Business page comprises step one of a successful local search strategy.
 Over the past few years, however, Google has also introduced a number of new features for the pages.
 These features offer opportunities to engage even further with prospective customers and attract attention to their pages.